 These twins are 5 years old.
-They lost both parents to covid-19.
+They lost both parents to COVID-19.

 Most of the children orphaned in the surge are staying with relatives.
 A small minority have been placed in institutional care, say child protection authorities.
 The perils are myriad: Children who lose their parents are at higher risk of depression, dropping out of school and being exploited, experts say.

-In April, messages began to circulate on social media allegedly seeking adoptive parents for children whose parents had died of covid.
+In April, messages began to circulate on social media allegedly seeking adoptive parents for children whose parents had died of COVID.
 The appeals became so widespread that the authorities issued a warning that such direct adoptions are illegal and could be used for child trafficking.

-Prime Minister Narendra Modi recently announced that the national government would cover educational expenses and provide health insurance to children orphaned by covid, as well as set aside funds they could access upon turning 18.
+Prime Minister Narendra Modi recently announced that the national government would cover educational expenses and provide health insurance to children orphaned by COVID, as well as set aside funds they could access upon turning 18.
 In such trying times, Modi said, according to an official statement, “it is our duty as a society to care for our children.”

 Identical twins with tiny wrists and large brown eyes, Mahi and Ruhi are living with their mother’s uncle and their extended family in the narrow lanes of Bhopal’s old city.
 When Ruhi, older by minutes, is asked who is her best friend, she doesn’t hesitate.
 “Mahi!” she exclaims while hunched over a coloring book.